Phyronnaz/HLSLMaterial/README.md

 * You can also disable the automatic updates and manually right click the asset -> `Update from HLSL`

 ## Syntax
-* All return types must be `void` to ensure the pin are all properly named
+* All return types must be `void` to ensure the pins are all properly named
 * To mark a parameter as an output, use `out`: eg, `out float3 MyOutput`
 * Comments must use the `//` syntax, `/*` is not supported
 * `@param` in comments will be parsed & put into the pin tooltips